niermann/holoaverage/docs/parameters.rst

 :Type: Optional
 :Format: List
 :Description: Parameterization of the camera MTF.
 The reconstruction are corrected for the effects of MTF (by
-    dividing the Fourier transformed holograms through the MTF.
+    dividing the Fourier transformed holograms by the MTF).
 See :ref:`sec-mtf` for details on the specification of this parameter.
 If this parameter is not given, no MTF correction is performed.

 .. _param-object_exclude: